microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 }
 ```

-Finally update the call to the `render` method:
+Finally, update the call to the `render` method:

 ```typescript
 // file: src/extension.ts